Stay Compliant

 • Child daycare facilities

+In a multi-worksite environment, employers now only need to notify employees who were working at the same location as the workers who got the virus.
 The law also modifies cleaning and disinfection plan reporting.
 Previously, employers were required to notify all employees and employers of subcontracted workers.
 Now, employers must only notify employees and employers of subcontractors who were at the same location as the affected individual within the infectious period.
+Note: This law took effect on October 5, 2021.

 Warehouse distribution employee wage and hour rules (AB 701)